BoMD: Bag of Multi-label Descriptors for Noisy Chest X-ray Classification: Experiments

-\textbf{Noisy Training Sets.} The \textit{NIH Chest X-ray14}~\cite{nih} contains 112,120 frontal-view CXR images from 30,805 different patients labelled with 14 disease classes.
-The dataset is created to study multi-label problem, where each image can have between 0 and 14 annotated pathologies.
-The original training set~\cite{nih} is used for all the experiments which contains 86,524 images with a maximum of 9 labels per image.
-The \textit{CheXpert (CXP)} dataset consists of 224,316 frontal-view chest radiographs of 65,240 patients labelled for the presence of 14 common chest radiographic observations.
-We use the original training set~\cite{cxp} which contains 1,559,031 images with a maximum of 8 labels per image.
-The labels of these two datasets are obtained from an NLP algorithm, which contaminates the training sets with label noise~\cite{oakden2017exploring}.
+Our experiments are based on the following datasets. \textbf{Noisy Training Sets.} The \textbf{\textit{NIH Chest X-ray14} (NIH)}~\cite{nih} contains 112,120 frontal-view CXR images from 30,805 patients, where each image has between 0 and 14 annotated pathologies and the training set contains 86,524 images with a maximum of 9 labels per image.
+The \textbf{\textit{CheXpert (CXP)}}~\cite{cxp} has 224,316 frontal-view CXR images from 65,240 patients labelled with 14 common chest radiographic observations, where the training set contains 170,958 images with a maximum of 8 labels per image.
+The labels of these two datasets are obtained from an NLP algorithm, which forms noisy multi-label annotations~\cite{oakden2017exploring}.

-\textbf{Clean Testing Sets.} The \textit{OpenI}~\cite{openi} dataset contains 3,999 radiology reports and 7,470 frontal/lateral-view chest X-ray images from the Indiana Network for Patient Care.
-We use all frontal-views images for evaluation resulting a total number of 3,818 images and 19 manually annotated diseases.
-We also use the large-scale dataset \textit{PadChest}~\cite{padchest}, which contains 158,626 images with 27 chest radiographic observations.
-PadChest have a mixture of machine labelled and manually labelled annotation, but we only use the manually labelled annotations (about 37.5\% of total images) for all the experiments.
+\textbf{Clean Testing Sets.} The \textbf{\textit{OpenI}}~\cite{openi} dataset contains 3,999 radiology reports and 7,470 frontal/lateral-view CXR images from the Indiana Network for Patient Care.
+We use all frontal-views images for evaluation, resulting in 3,818 images and 19 manually annotated diseases.
+We also use \textbf{\textit{PadChest}}~\cite{padchest}, which contains 160,861 images with 27 chest radiographic observations.
+PadChest has a mixture of machine and manually labelled images, but we only use the manually labelled frontal-view images (about 15.25\%\footnote{The $27\%$ of PadChest's annotated images include the lateral-view CXRs.} of the images).
+Additionally, we follow previous works~\cite{xue2022robust, liu2021nvum} to evaluate the model on a re-organised subset of the official NIH test set~\cite{nih}, referred to as \textbf{\textit{NIH-GOOGLE}}, with 1,962 CXR images that focuses on two findings (pneumothorax and nodule/mass).
+Each image is manually re-labelled by at least three certified radiologists~\cite{majkowska2020chest} with final label pooled from an adjudication process.

-\textbf{Data Pre-processing} Due to the inconsistency of total number of observations for each dataset, we trim the original datasets and only keep those samples that contain labels present in all datasets.
-Please see the statistics of the final dataset in the supplementary material.
+\textbf{Systematic Noisy-label Assessment}.
+We introduce the first systematic noisy multi-label assessment benchmark by combining the NIH~\cite{nih} dataset and the clean test samples from Padchest~\cite{padchest} as a new noisy-label training set with the OpenI~\cite{openi} as the clean testing set.
+We then apply symmetric label noise~\cite{li2020dividemix, bae2022noisy} to the PadChest training subset \textbf{only}, where we flip the labels from present to absent, and vice-versa, based on two control variables, namely: 1) the proportion of noisy samples, and 2) the probability of switching a label.
+This dataset is referred to as \textbf{\textit{NIHxPDC}}.